kemoo13/Final_Project/README.md

 Goal: To develop a ML model to predict stock performance for this business sector and demonstrate how this industry thrived across this time period.

+## Presentation Slides
+Here is a link to the draft presentation [slides](https://docs.google.com/presentation/d/1QxTAxMEOH4uQNyeQjTgOWfsjggnLrtuQdbM-eKRpzdk/).

 ## Communication Protocols
 - biweekly video calls
 - google shared drive